Ganesh-200/Sales_Data_Projection-CDC/README.md

 # CDC in sales data
+### Change Data Capture Pipeline using Kinesis, Glue and Lambda
 ## Overview
 This project implements a Change Data Capture (CDC) pipeline to track and analyze sales data in real-time.
 It captures changes from source databases, processes the data, and projects insights for business decision-making.
 ## Features